danchitnis/webgl-plot/README.md

 # webgl-plot

-multi-line high-performance 2D graphs using native WebGL.
+multi-line high-performance 2D plotting library using native WebGL.
 The advantages are:

-- Simple and efficient 2D WebGL framework
+- Simple and efficient 2D WebGL library
 - Using WebGL native line drawing
 - High update rate which matches the screen refresh rate
 - Full control over the color of each line in each frame